Saeven/CirclicalACLAdmin/README.md

   c.
 Limit visible fields based on module config, may not want all Entity data to be populated by user (DONE)
   d.
 Receive a thanks for registering email post-reg (DONE)

+  3. Edit this markdown file to include config examples (check module config for now)

 Version